pguedes/polaroid-cube-settings/README.md

 ## Testing
 Very little testing done... although I can safely say: "It works on my computer!" :p
 I tried on a couple of Ubuntus 15.04 and 15.10 and Debian 8... works like a charm.

+## Roadmap
+Upgrade my firmware and add support for settings found at http://hxy.io/polaroid-cube-hidden-settings/